Table of Contents

 Step 2: Configure the Event Producer

-After setting up the Python dependency, let’s proceed further to set up the Event Producer.
-It will produce timestamps and send them to Event Consumer via Kafka.
-Create a main.py file in producer python project and enter the following code snippet:
+After setting up the Python dependency, let’s proceed to set up the Event Producer.
+It will produce timestamps and send them to the Event Consumer via Kafka.
+Create a main.py file in the producer Python project and enter the following code snippet:

 from kafka import KafkaProducer